 Enhance your in-store customer experience by utilising new technologies: Consider technologies like VR and augmented reality to create really engaging in-store experience.

 Make payment quicker and easier: Improve customer experience in-store with quick-pay and flexible payment options.

-Step up your customer service: Make sure your customer service team and in-store staff can replicate the service and information available on your ecommerce store, whilst empowering staff with iPads, apps and other technology, so that browsing and buying in-store is as easy and helpful as online.
+Step up your customer service: Make sure your customer service team and in-store staff can replicate the service and information available on your eCommerce store, whilst empowering staff with apps and other technology so that browsing and buying in-store is as easy and helpful as online.